Floby/node-microauth2/README.md

 > Minimal tool to start securing your API with OAuth2

+Microauth2 aims to provices easy to deploy tools to get started with securing an API with OAuth2 so you are out of excuses!

+It shouldn't take you more than a couple of hours to get your completely started

+It uses JWT under the hood in order to provide completely stateless and DB-free microservices.

 Microauth2 provides the following things:

 + An authorization server working out of the box